Here’s a quick answer: No.

 But think of it this way: It’s a direct lifeline that connects you to your customer.
 And while it’s tempting to view social media as the same, it’s not.
 With social media, there’s no guarantee that your customers see your posts, between Twitter’s volume and Facebook’s algorithm changes.
 With an e-newsletter, your message is landing directly in sight of your customer (barring any junk folder mishaps).
 Of course, they may delete it, but there’s an opportunity there that social media can’t quite promise.

-With that said, let’s go over the basics of starting an e-newsletter.
+With that said, let’s go over the basics of starting a small business email e-newsletter.

 First, gather those email addresses.